tanghao-xiaomi/docs/en/device_dev_guide/graphics/LCD_Driver.md

 #endif /* CONFIG_LCD */
 ```

-##### Code description
+##### Code Explanation

 1. `board_lcd_initialize`

-    -`Used to initialize the LCD chip, including SPI initialization, LCD register configuration, etc.`
+    - Initializes the LCD hardware, such as the SPI interface and LCD controller registers.
-    - If initialization fails, it will return a negative value and record an error log.
+    - If initialization fails, it returns a negative value and logs an error.

 2. `lcddev_register`

-    - Register the LCD device instance, which is usually used to mount the LCD device to `/dev/lcd0`.
+    - Registers the LCD device instance, typically mounting it to `/dev/lcd0`.
-    - If registration fails, it will return a negative value and record an error log.
+    - If registration fails, it returns a negative value and logs an error.

 ### 3. `struct lcd_planeinfo_s` Structure

-`struct lcd_planeinfo_s` is an important structure of the LCD driver, which defines the interface and attributes related to LCD data transmission and color.
+`struct lcd_planeinfo_s` is an important structure in the LCD driver, defining the interfaces and attributes related to LCD data transfer and color characteristics.

 #### Example code